 Let’s dive into some strategies for buying and owning less stuff, while at the same time, not falling into the trap of attachment towards the philosophy of minimalism itself.

-Two paths to a minimalist lifestyle
+Two paths to living with less

 Let’s be real – a lot of us are minimalists because we like it.